vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-subscribenumber-function"></a>
 ## #subscribe(@number, @function)
-adds @function to .subscribers ordering by @number.
+adds @function to #subscribers ordering by @number.

 ```js
 var channel = aerobus().root,